Skip to content

 Complete compilation

 The above compilation code snippets are included in the compile.py.
-To compile the model and generate the *.rbln file, execute the compile.py with the following command:
+To compile the model and generate the *.rbln file, execute the script as follows:

 # Define dependencies for external Package